 - Continued to drink even though it was causing trouble with your family or friends?

-- Given up or cut back on activities that were important or interesting to you, or gave you pleasure, in order to drink?
+- Give up or cut back on the things that were important to you or gave you pleasure to drink.

 - More than once gotten into situations while or after drinking that increased your chances of getting hurt?

-- Continued to drink even though it was making you feel depressed or anxious or adding to another health problem?
+Or adding to another health problem?
 Or after having a memory blackout?

 - Had to drink much more than you once did to get the effect you want?
 Or found that your usual number of drinks had much less effect than before?

-- Found that when the effects of alcohol were wearing off, you had withdrawal symptoms, such as trouble sleeping, shakiness, irritability, anxiety, depression, restlessness, nausea, or sweating?
+- Found that when the effects of drinking were wearing off, you had alcohol withdrawal symptoms.
+This might include trouble sleeping, shaking hands, feeling irritable, anxiety, depressed, feeling restless, nausea, or sweating.
 Or sensed things that were not there?